 The football season has started.
 Having children who selflessly sign themselves up for 3 teams!
 I fully support being in 1 team, footballs a wonderful sport but 3?

 With busy life comes the desire to feed the boys all that is easy and quick.
 Yet I promised myself I would endeavour to make meals from scratch where I could this year.
 And it’s a resolution I aim to keep.

-But lets start with the obvious, get it delivered!
+But lets start with the obvious, get shopping delivered!
 Why spend time trailing round supermarkets when you can do an online list?
 If I go into a supermarket I come out with so much stuff I don’t need!
-It saves soooooo much time that quite honestly I can think of a million other ways to spend my time other than shopping.
+Online shopping saves soooooo much time that quite honestly I can think of a million other ways to spend my time other than shopping.

 I used Rio Mare who have a range of tuna products on offer.
 I have to say the tuna was delicious and not sloppy at all like sometimes I find with tinned tuna.
 The ingredients felt authentic, a great base to cook from.

 Keeping this resolution during the week is hard to maintain.
 But with a little preparation and planning it is achievable.
 I have been happily preparing cornflake chicken as a great takeaway alternative and tasty home made pizzas.

 I know tuna pasta bake is not rocket science, but its bit of an overlooked meal in our house.
 Something I rarely think of making, so last week I thought I would give it a go.
 I chose a busy night to see if it really does work as a quick midweek meal.
 And hoorah tuna pasta bake is a winner its quick, easy and tasty.
 Its also a cheap meal to feed the family.